 Trace the rocky, wave-beaten coastline of the Dingle Peninsula on one of Ireland’s most scenic drives.
 Peek into ancient beehive huts that dot steep hillsides, and walk through the seemingly endless shallows at Inch beach.
 Stop at a local pottery shop, and then tour the colorful seaside town of Dingle, where traditional Irish language and lifestyle still flourish.
 Later this afternoon, take an optional hike in Killarney National Park.

-Killarney Park Hotel or The Malton Hotel* (B,L)
+Killarney Park Hotel (B,L)

 Day 6 — Cliffs of Moher/The Burren National Park